Skip to content

 • Gross Profit/Loss: This equals the value of the previous column plus taxes and fees.
 Because for closed trades, the taxes and fees of the sell transaction are included in the Gross Profit/Loss column, this field cannot be calculated for the open trades.

-• Holding period (days): For single purchase closed trades, it equals the number of days between the End and the start date.
+• Holding period (days): For a single purchase closed trade, it equals the number of days between the End and the start date.
 For open trades, it is the difference between today and the Start date.
 This calculation does not consider weekends, holidays or any other calendar.

 Note